longitude-one/doctrine-spatial/docs/Configuration.rst

             string_functions:
                 #Declare functions returning a string
                 st_envelope: LongitudeOne\Spatial\ORM\Query\AST\Functions\Standard\STEnvelope
-                #A good practice is to prefix functions with SP when they are not issue from the Standard directory
+                #Prefix functions with SP when they are not issue from the Standard directory is a good practice
                 sp_asgeojson: LongitudeOne\Spatial\ORM\Query\AST\Functions\Postgresql\SpAsGeoJson
                 #You can use the DQL function name you want and then use it in your DQL
                 myDQLFunctionAlias: LongitudeOne\Spatial\ORM\Query\AST\Functions\Standard\StCentroid